 Administering a third dose of either Pfizer or Moderna’s shots carried a renewed immunity among those with “hybrid immunity,” but as with two doses, protection began waning quickly, with both vaccines plummeting in effectiveness by between 14 and 16 points after one month.

-Just over a week after the Qatari paper was circulated, the BMJ published a study showing that both Pfizer and Moderna’s jabs were more likely to hospitalize individuals due to serious adverse events from the shots than they would protect you from serious injury with COVID.
+Just over a week after the Qatari paper was circulated, BMJ editor Peter Doshi authored a paper (pre-print) showing that both Pfizer and Moderna’s jabs were more likely to hospitalize individuals due to serious adverse events from the shots than they would protect you from serious injury with COVID.

 The risk of post-vaccine injury was so great that the authors concluded that there was “no evidence of a reduction in overall mortality in the mRNA vaccine trials.”